Maik Langendorf

 Maik Langendorf (born 11 March 1972) is a German-based Austrian former professional darts player, who played in Professional Darts Corporation (PDC) events.

 He represented Austria in the PDC World Cup of Darts twice, alongside Mensur Suljovic in 2010 and 2013.
-He is a former PDC Tour Card holder, having held one from 2017–18 after winning it at 2017's PDC Q–School.
+He is a former PDC Tour Card holder, having held one from 2017 to 2018 after winning it at 2017's PDC Q–School.

 Career

 2010

 He represented Austria at the 2010 PDC World Cup of Darts, partnering Mensur Suljović.
 They were seeded 14th and defeated 19th seed Denmark 6–4 in the first round.

 2013

 In February 2013, he represented Austria at the PDC World Cup of Darts for a second time.
 At the 2013 event he once again partnered Mensur Suljović.
 They were placed in Group A alongside Japan, who defeated Austria 5–4 in a deciding leg, and number 1 seed England who beat Austria 5–2, leaving Austria bottom of the group with 0 points and therefore eliminated in the group stage.